-Many gardeners end up with leftover sawdust after carpentry or cutting down trees in the yard.
-Although sawdust can be used as animal bedding, it can also be used as one ingredient in compost.
+You probably have a big pile of leftover sawdust after building a raised garden bed or cutting down trees in the yard.
+Although sawdust can be used as animal bedding, it can also be used as an ingredient in making compost.

 Of course, you should always remember to wear a mask when working with sawdust.
-Also, avoid using sawdust from chemically treated wood.
+Also, avoid using sawdust from chemically treated wood (such as plywood).

 The first step in composting sawdust is to make sure that your source of sawdust is safe.
 Do not use sawdust that comes from chemically treated wood.

-Chemically treated wood includes (not an exhaustive list):
+Chemically treated wood includes the following (Note: this is not an exhaustive list):

-- railroad ties (they are soaked in creosote, which can leach out)
+- Railroad ties (these are waterproofed by soaking in creosote, which can leach out into soil.)

 Once you have a safe supply of clean sawdust, it is time to start your compost pile.
 The next step is to find some “greens” to add to your pile.